D.K. Metcalf Player Prop Bets for NFL Week 10 | Seattle vs. Green Bay 11/14/2021

 Matchup vs. Green Bay

-- Metcalf had 59 receiving yards in one career matchup against the Packers, 11.5 fewer than his receiving yards prop bet over/under for Sunday's game (70.5).
+- Metcalf's 59 receiving yards in his one matchup against the Packers are 11.5 fewer than his over/under for Sunday's game.

 - Metcalf did not have a touchdown catch in that matchup against the Packers.

-- The 227.7 passing yards the Packers yield per game makes them the NFL's seventh-ranked pass defense this season.
+- The Packers are giving up 227.7 passing yards per game this year, the NFL's seventh-ranked pass defense.

-- With 15 passing TDs conceded this year, the Packers defense is ranked 19th in the NFL.
+- The Packers have surrendered 15 touchdowns through the air (1.7 per game).
+They are 19th in the league in that category.

 Recent Performances

-- In his Week 8 outing against the Jaguars, Metcalf was targeted six times, picking up 43 yards on six receptions while scoring two touchdowns.
+- In his Week 8 outing against the Jaguars, Metcalf was targeted six times, totaling 43 yards on six receptions while scoring two touchdowns.

-- Metcalf's 18 targets have resulted in 14 catches for 197 yards (65.7 ypg) and three touchdowns during his last three games.
+- Metcalf has put up 197 yards over his last three games (65.7 per game) with three touchdowns, reeling in 14 passes on 18 targets.

 Metcalf's Seattle Teammates